ajitsinghrathore/PizzaAssignment/README.md

 ## setting up the project

 1. firstly create virtual environment and install all the dependencies mentioned in reuirement.txt file
-2. Then , for connecting to database you need to provide the connection url username and password of your mongodb database insettings.py file as shown below
+2. Then , for connecting to database you need to provide the connection url username and password of your mongodb database in [settings.py](https://github.com/ajitsinghrathore/PizzaAssignment/blob/master/pizza_project/pizza_project/settings.py) file as shown below
 3. make migrations and  execute all migrations with these commands
     1. ``` python manage.py makemigrations```
     2. ``` python manage.py migrate```